WKZL: History

 WKZL went through a series of Program Directors grappling with the emergence of pop bands gaining popularity through MTV and how to balance these modern bands with the traditional “classic rock” format.
 By 1984 and before 1985 rolled along, the hard-edge sound gave way to the pop sounds of Prince, Michael Jackson, and other artists who frequented Billboard's Top 40/CHR charts.
 At that point, the station flipped to CHR, and is one of the two dominant CHR stations in the Piedmont Triad, with the other being WKSI.
 On June 1, 1985, WKZL became an affiliate of American Top 40 with Casey Kasem.

 While the "New Generation Show" remained popular, as the station format and management evolved towards the mainstream formula, program creator and producer DD Thornton altered the program name to "Choice Cuts" as a way of keeping pace with WKZL's changing facade, although the show's format remained the same.
 Yet as WKZL's format increasingly moved away from rock and into CHR, the juxtaposition of a show featuring groundbreaking artists with formulaic hits became more incongruous.
 Thornton ended up canceling the show and eventually left WKZL.

-For most of the 1990s, WKZL called itself "107.5 The Eagle", playing adult contemporary music.
+In January 1992, WKZL called itself "107.5 The Eagle", playing adult contemporary music.
 For a brief time, the station was modern adult contemporary, competing directly with "98-7 The Point" (which changed to variety hits in 2005).
 Eventually the decision was made to return to Top 40.
 That came in 1999, around Labor Day weekend, when the station stunted, with recordings by management saying that the station was underperforming and that all the deejays were suspended until a new plan could be worked out.
 Morning man Jack Murphy was with the station from 1993 until 2012.
 The core of the Murphy in the Morning Show for most of the 1990s was Jack, joined by Terrie Knight (who also did news) and Chris Kelly (who also produced the show).
-Eric Christopher (1996-1998) was a weekend part-timer who became the morning show producer.
+Eric Christopher (1996–1998) was a weekend part-timer who became the morning show producer.
 Knight and Kelly exited in 1999, when Kelly went to do the "2 Guys Named Chris" show on Dick Broadcasting's other property, Rock 92 (WKRR).
 Knight went to do afternoons (at KZL), where she stayed until 2005 when she left the station and radio, altogether.
-Following Kelly and Knight, Jack Murphy was joined by cohosts Jeff Corbett, Britt Whitmire (1999-2003), Heather B. (2000-2002), Josie Cothran (2002–2007), John Garrett (2003-2004), Josh "in the Box" Anderson (2004-2010), Jared Pike (2007-current) and Katie O'Brien Tesh (2005-current).
+Following Kelly and Knight, Jack Murphy was joined by cohosts Jeff Corbett, Britt Whitmire (1999–2003), Heather B. (2000–2002), Josie Cothran (2002–2007), John Garrett (2003–2004), Josh "in the Box" Anderson (2004–2010), Jared Pike (2007-current) and Katie O'Brien Tesh (2005-current).